Tips for Navigating Chronic Illness in the Workplace

 Beyond the legal issues, there are other reasons why you may be grappling with what to tell your employer.

-Steve Nissen, director of MS Navigator Services Delivery at the National Multiple Sclerosis Society, says some professionals decide to disclose their condition at work so they don’t feel like they’re keeping a secret and don’t have to deal with the stress that can add.
+Steve Nissen, director of MS Navigator Services Delivery at the National Multiple Sclerosis Society, says some people decide to disclose their chronic illness at work so they don’t feel like they’re keeping a secret and don’t have to deal with the stress that can add.

 But even if you decide to disclose your condition at work, you still have to wrestle with how much to share, and you have to be prepared for all kinds of reactions—including, says Nellis of Cancer and Careers, the possibility that your boss may not know what to do next.